taehyounpark/queryosity/docs/features/selection/cutflow.md

   F --> G([Weight Y]);
 ```

-Any arbitrary cutflow can be created in `analogical`.
+Any arbitrary cutflow can be created in `queryosity`.